 Opportunities to offer more flexible and personalized health benefits have grown significantly in recent years.
-Increased awareness of newer tax-free benefits like account-based health plans (ABHPs) have enabled small employers to increase employees' benefits.
+Increased awareness of newer tax-free benefits like account-based health plans (ABHPs) has enabled small employers to increase employees' benefits.

 In this article, we'll go over the differences between an HSA and a QSEHRA, how they can work together, and why small employers should consider offering both at the same time.